sachinchoolur/lightGallery/site/content/license/_index.md

 lead:
-    'lightGallery is a free and open-source library, however, if you are using the library for business, commercial sites, projects, and applications, choose the commercial license to keep your source proprietary. '
+    'lightGallery is a free and open-source library, however, if you are using the library for business, commercial sites, projects, and applications, choose the commercial license to keep your source proprietary, to yourself. '
 date: 2020-04-17T12:18:10+00:00
 draft: false
 images: []